 - 1. Application and at least three references - 2.
-Verification of minimum of a high school diploma or GED - 3.
+Verification of minimum of a high school diploma or GED (certain positions may be exempt) - 3.
 Complete a test, when necessary - 4.
 Show acceptable proof of age for retirement purposes, (may be birth certificate, family Bible, or citizenship papers) - 5.
-Applicants for teacher assistant positions must meet the requirements of the "No Child Left Behind Act of 2001."
+Applicants for teacher assistant positions must meet the requirements of federal law.